SETIatHCRO/Front-Page/Phones/README.md

 Add Ring Group (straightforward).
 Use "Terminate Call" for no-answer destination.

+If you are specifying groups as members (vs. actual extensions), append a "#" to the end of the member.

+So for example, add extension 114 as `114`, but add group 310 as `310#`

 ## Troubleshooting

 Registration issue on phones?
 Maybe you set up the phone before adding the extension to FreePBX.